-Last week as part of a 4 day Italian adventure I touched down in Rome for just under 36 hours.
-Rome was a city I’d heard so much about (particularly as a romantic getaway destination) but this was the first time I’d actually gotten the chance to explore.
+Last week as part of a 4-day Italian adventure I touched down in Rome for just under 36 hours.
+Rome was a city I’d heard so much about (particularly as a romantic getaway destination) but this was the first time I’d actually had the chance to explore.

 Romantic.
 Timeless.
 Historic.

 Just a few words that I would use to describe this city, Italy’s capital.
-With a population of over 2 million people, Rome is known for its raw beauty, evident history, it’s infinite charm and of course, the famous Italian cuisine.
-You betcha.
+With a population of over 2 million people, Rome is known for its raw beauty, evident history, its infinite charm and of course, the famous Italian cuisine.
 All the pizza and pasta you could dream of.
-Get your loose fitting clothes at the ready, you’re in for a
+Get your loose fitting clothes at the ready, you’re in for a feast!

-Though my visit was a fleeting one, I fell in love with the exquisite roman architecture that filled my vision around every corner I walked.
-Based on what I did, what you guys recommended to me on Instagram and what I didn’t have time (but wanted) to do here’s my…
+Though my visit was a fleeting one, I fell in love with the exquisite Roman architecture that caught my eye around every corner I walked.
+Based on what I did, what you guys recommended to me on Instagram and what I didn’t have time (but wanted) to do…

 If you’re looking to arrive by train the main city train station is Roma Termini Station.

-From the airport you have a few options:
+From Fiumicino airport you have a few options:

-Rome is considered one of the most popular cities to visit in Europe, and for good reason.
-During summer they draws in the tourists who all gather to revel in it’s beauty.
+Rome is one of the most popular cities to visit in Europe, and for good reason.
+During summer they draws in the tourists who all gather to revel in its beauty.
 This can mean that around the popular locations, restaurants and bars can be pretty pricey.

 Some people would say Rome is overpriced, but with a little research and preparation, you can easily find the cheaper options while exploring Rome.
 You’ve just got to do a little research and dig a little deeper into the side streets.
 Basically like any other popular city, if you’re on a budget, avoid the busy tourist traps when it comes to eating and drinking.